-Finger Lakes offers Associate in Arts (A.A.), Associate in Science (A.S.), Associate in Applied Science (A.A.S.) degrees, and several one-year certificate programs.
+Finger Lakes Community College offers Associate in Arts (A.A.), Associate in Science (A.S.), Associate in Applied Science (A.A.S.) degrees, and several one-year certificate programs.
 View the complete list of FLCC associate degree and certificate programs.

 Campus & Facilities

-FLCC's campus of more than 250 acres is located adjacent to the scenic and recreationally-rich Canandaigua community, 45 minutes from Rochester, in the heart of the Finger Lakes region.
-The multi-level campus includes science and computer laboratories, technology-enhanced classrooms, music-recording and editing studios, a multi-media communications lab, a 900 square-foot television studio and control room, the community's public access television station, a simulated nursing hospital station, a therapeutic massage lab, drafting rooms, a greenhouse and arboretum, fine arts studios, a music rehearsal hall, a gymnasium, and a library complex, among others.
+FLCC's campus of 250 acres is adjacent to the scenic and recreationally-rich Canandaigua community.
+Located in the heart of the Finger Lakes, FLCC is just 45 minutes from Rochester.
+The multi-level campus includes science and computer laboratories, technology-enhanced classrooms, music recording and editing studios, a multi-media communications lab, a 900 square-foot television studio and control room, the community's public access television station, a simulated nursing hospital station, a therapeutic massage lab, a greenhouse and arboretum, fine arts studios, a music rehearsal hall, a gymnasium, and a library complex, among others.

 Standards of Excellence

 All courses of instruction at Finger Lakes Community College are registered with the New York State Education Department Office of Higher Education.

 Finger Lakes Community College is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104, (267)284-5000.
 For details, visit flcc.edu/msa.

 The nursing program is accredited by the Accreditation Commission for Education in Nursing, 3343 Peachtree Road NE, Suite 850, Atlanta, Ga.
 30326.
 Phone: (404)975-5000.